Introduction to Buy-to-Let Mortgages for First-Time Landlords

 As well as the higher deposit required to secure the property, there are plenty of other costs that first-time landlords need to be aware of.
 These include:

-• Fees - As with a residential mortgage the borrower will need to budget for broker and valuation fees, however these can be higher than the fees charged for a residential mortgage due to the more complex nature of the transaction.
+• Fees: As with a residential mortgage the borrower will need to budget for broker and valuation fees, however these can be higher than the fees charged for a residential mortgage due to the more complex nature of the transaction.

 • Early Repayment Charges (ERC) – If a landlord is planning to repay the mortgage before the end of the fixed term, then they should look for a mortgage with no early repayment charges.
+ERCs are common on fixed-term mortgages and usually no ERCs will be applicable on variable rate mortgages.

-• Property furnished or unfurnished – having a furnished property may add monthly rental value, however, it will be the landlord’s responsibility to make sure furniture is fixed and replaced when needed.
+• Property furnished or unfurnished – having a furnished property may add monthly rental value, however, it will be the landlord’s responsibility to make sure furniture is supplied. fixed and replaced when needed.

 Rules and Regulations